 Basement or Crawl Space

 When you get your floor plan drafted by B&B’s onsite designer, a basement plan could also be included.
 Knowing if you plan to have a basement or crawl space will help you make decisions for the areas mentioned above.
-Future plumbing and electrical locations for the time when you are ready to develop your basement will also be taken into consideration.
+Future plumbing work that may need to be carried out from Sharp Plumbing & Heating, as well as considering the electrical locations for the time when you are ready to develop your basement will also be taken into consideration.

 If you don’t have all your details completely hashed out before talking to our designer, don’t worry.
 She will guide you through this decision making process and ask key questions that gets you thinking more about how your future home should function for your lifestyle, while possibly bringing up a few more options and ideas to consider!